SAP-samples/abap-platform-rap640/exercises/ex2/README.md

        Click **Next >**.

-      > Please be aware that the screenshot above pertains to the SAP S/4HANA 2022 release.
-In the SAP S/4HANA 2023 release the wizard looks slightly different: you will first select the **Generator** and in the following wizard page you will see the Package information.
+      > Please be aware that the screenshot above pertains to the SAP S/4HANA 2023 release.

   3. Maintain the required information on the **Configure Generator** dialog to provide the name of your data model and generate them.

      For that, navigate through the wizard tree **(Business Objects, Data Model, etc...)**, maintain the artefact names provided in the table below, and press **Next >**.

      Verify the maintained entries and press **Next >** to confirm.
 The needed artifacts will be generated.

-     **Please note**: Error Invalid XML format.
-     If you receive an error message **Invalid XML format of the response**, this may be due to a bug in version 1.26 of the ADT tools.
-An update of your ADT plugin to version 1.26.3 will fix this issue.

    | **RAP Layer**                          | **Artefacts**           | **Artefact Names**                                  |
    |----------------------------------------|-------------------------|-----------------------------------------------------|